- Download our Moving to Bangkok Guide (PDF)

 Public schools in Bangkok

-Some public schools in Thailand are first rate, while the standards of teaching in others may fall well short of what expats would expect from schools in their home country.
 Bangkok in particular is home to most of the country's best public schools, many of which are associated with top universities that use the school to train student teachers.
-Admission to these schools can be competitive so it's best to apply well ahead of time.
+Admission to these schools can be competitive, so it's best to apply well ahead of time.

 Public education in Bangkok is free for Thai nationals up to the age of 15, whereafter most schools will charge fees.
-Foreign nationals can attend public schools, but they don't qualify for free schooling at any point unfortunately.
+Foreign nationals can attend public schools, but they don't qualify for free schooling at any point, unfortunately.
+In addition to tuition, parents must pay for books, stationery and school uniforms.
 Teaching is entirely in Thai, which can be a dealbreaker for some parents.

 English Programme schools in Thailand

-The English Programme (EP) is a government initiative offered by a number of public and private schools.
+The English Programme (EP) is a government initiative offered by several public and private schools.
 In an EP class, almost all subjects are taught in English by a teacher hired from abroad.
 Some schools have more comprehensive EPs than others – classes may be held in a small section of a Thai-speaking school or larger programmes may be set in entirely separate buildings.

 Both public and private schools with EPs charge Thai nationals and expats for these classes.
-Though private schools are more expensive than public schools, fees are still well below those of international schools.
+Though private schools are pricier than public schools, fees are still well below those of international schools.
+Similar to public schools, the quality of EPs varies, so parents are encouraged to do thorough research and contact the university associated with a particular school to verify its cooperation with the school.

 For families who plan to live in Thailand long-term, English Programme schools may be the best option.
 They offer an opportunity for children to develop closer links to Thai culture and society while still giving them access to a bilingual education.